Zobeewan/emergent-quantum-statistics/README.md

 **Objective:**

-This simulation investigates whether fermionic-like exclusion effects can emerge dynamically from a purely local pilot-wave dynamics, without imposing antisymmetry, exchange rules, or quantum statistics by hand.
+This simulation investigates whether fermionic-like exclusion effects can emerge dynamically from a local pilot-wave dynamics, without imposing antisymmetry, exchange rules, or quantum statistics by hand.

 The model extends a previously validated single-particle framework